Situ Panchen

-The birth of the eighth Situpa, Chokyi Jungne, was recorded in many texts and literatures, and many great masters made the prophecies of his arrival.
-For example, the 11th Karmapa, Yeshe Dorje, ever predicted the place where Chokyi Jungne was born.
+The birth of the 8th Tai Situ, Chokyi Jungne was recorded in many different texts and in literature, and many great masters made the prophecies of his arrival.
+For example, the 11th Karmapa, Yeshe Dorje, predicted the place where Chokyi Jungne was born.

-The eighth Kenting Tai Situpa, Chokyi Jungne (1700–1774), was born in the province of A-Lo Shega at Atarong as the prophecy.
+The 8th Kenting Tai Situ, Chokyi Jungne (1700–1774), was born in the province of A-Lo Shega at Atarong, which corresponded to the prophecy.
 His father was Ngawang Tsering and his mother Tranguma.

-When Chokyi Jungne was born, lama Kunchen, a master of the Treasure Transmission Lineage, performed Dorje Drolo ceremony for him and gave him the name "Gonpo Sun".
+When Chokyi Jungne was born, Lama Kunchen, a master of the Treasure Transmission Lineage, performed the Dorje Drolo ceremony for him and gave him the name "Gonpo Sun".

-At the age of two, lama Kunchen took him to Tsurphu monastery to see the 11th Karmapa.
-The Karmapa gave lama Kunchen a silk bag full of big black pills, a pearl with no eye, and a prophecy letter written "Situ, the golden dragon, born at A-Lo".
-The 11th Karmapa asked lama Kunchen to offer all these to the incarnation of Kenting Tai Situpa.
-Chokyi Jungne in consequence was recognized to be the incarnation of the 7th Kenting Tai Situpa.
+At the age of two, Lama Kunchen took him to Tsurphu monastery to see the 11th Karmapa.
+The Karmapa gave Lama Kunchen a silk bag full of big black pills, a pearl with no eye, and a prophecy letter written "Situ, the golden dragon, born at A-Lo".
+The 11th Karmapa asked Lama Kunchen to offer all these to the incarnation of Kenting Tai Situ.
+Chokyi Jungne in consequence was recognized to be the incarnation of the 7th Kenting Tai Situ.

-At the age of five, Chokyi Jungne began to learn to read and write Tibetan from his father, and performed a Vajravarahi (Dorje pagmo, Vajra Yogini) ceremony taught by lama Kunchen.
+At the age of five, Chokyi Jungne began to learn to read and write Tibetan from his father, and performed a Vajravarahi (Dorje pagmo, Vajra Yogini) ceremony taught by Lama Kunchen.

-At the age of seven, the eighth Shamar Chokyi Dondrup conferred a longevity prayer on him, and conferred the name "Situ Chokyi Jungne Trinley Kunkyab Palzangpo".
+At the age of seven, the 8th Shamar Chokyi Dondrup conferred a longevity prayer and conferred the name "Situ Chokyi Jungne Trinley Kunkyab Palzangpo".

 At the age of eight, Chokyi Jungne visited the 12th Karmapa Changchub Dorje.